holocircuit/holocircuit.github.io/drafts/2019-01-06-unofficial.md

 where we know $$a_i$$ and $$b_i$$, and $$X$$ can take any value $$\mod p$$.
 Different values of $$X$$ will give different solutions.

 One thing that complicates this slightly is that $$p$$ isn't prime - and Gaussian elimination is only guaranteed to work for prime values.
-It turns out that in the example we have here, Gaussian elimination still works, so we still get a family of solutions in the above form.
+Luckily in the example we have here, Gaussian elimination still works, so we still get a family of solutions in the above form.

 Code to do the Gaussian elimination is below.
 You'll need to extract out the PCAP file into the `data/` folder first.
 ```python